 The principal role and function of the Governance Committee is to ensure that the Company, through its Board, sustains an effective approach to corporate governance.
 The Governance Committee monitors best practices for corporate governance and reviews practices and terms of reference to ensure the Company's compliance with industry standards and applicable laws and regulatory rules and policies.
 An additional function of the Governance Committee is to review the Board's overall relationship with management.
 The Governance Committee is also responsible for identifying and recommending proposed nominees for election to the Board, recommending the assignment of Directors to Committees of the Board and undertaking an annual assessment of the size and effectiveness of the Board and the Board Committees.
 The Governance Committee also develops and periodically reviews compliance with the Board Governance Principles and the Code of Conduct and the resolution of potential or real conflicts of interest and also functions as a forum for concerns of individual Directors about matters that are not readily or easily discussed in a full meeting of the Board.
 The Governance Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities and may retain special legal, accounting or other experts in the performance of its duties.
-The Governance Committee is composed of four independent Directors.
+The Governance Committee is composed of five independent Directors, and one member is a director of Canfor Pulp.